Marjuk44/Project-Credit-Card-Fraud-Analysis/README.md

 - Total number if fraud transaction
 - Hourly Fraudelent transaction
 - Average transaction amount (fraud & non fraud)
-- The realtion of fraud amount and hour
+- A scatterplot to see the realtion of fraud amount in each hour

 ## Conclusion:
 - Total Transactions: ≈285K